Christmas in Philly: 10 Festive Events Not-to-Be Missed

 See the beloved “A Christmas Carol” come to life via animatronics and a gorgeous set design.
 Since 1985, the Center City Macy’s has transformed over 6000 square foot of space into a walk through Christmas Carol wonderland.
 Relive the classic Dickens story via 26 scenes featuring over 100 characters.
 It’s like a nostalgic step back in time to 1840’s Victorian London.

 As one of Philly’s favorite holiday events, this one is better visited on a quieter weekday!
-Be prepared to wait if you visit on a holiday weekend, especially just prior to Christmas.
+Be prepared to wait if you visit on a holiday weekend, especially in the week leading up to Christmas.

 You will pass by the Macy’s Holiday Shop on the way.
 There are so many gorgeous ornaments, beautifully lit trees, and decor pieces to browse through at this rather large shop.